29th July, 2021

 The Colour Room is a Sky Original film co-produced by Sky, the UK’s Caspian Films and Creative England.
 It is written by Claire Peate, who won the Bafta Rocliffe film award for her script in 2016.

-Phoebe Dynevor, star of hit Netflix series Bridgerton, will make her feature film debut in Claire McCarthy’s The Colour Room opposite Matthew Goode, with filming getting underway March 17 in England.
+Phoebe Dynevor, star of hit Netflix series Bridgerton, will make her feature film debut in The Colour Room opposite Matthew Goode with director Claire McCarthy and DOP Denson Baker.

 Dynevor will play the real-life figure of Clarice Cliff, a factory worker in the industrial British midlands of the 1920s who revolutionized the 20th century workplace, designed the unprecedented Art Deco ‘Bizarre’ range and became one of the eminent ceramic artists of her time.